- Seafood export value increased by 10% in 2017–18 to $1.58 billion

 Trade data from ABARES (Australian Bureau of Agricultural and Resource Economics and Sciences) , is available courtesy of the FRDC (Fisheries Research and Development Corporation) website.

-Seafood Imports by category over the last 6 years
+Seafood Imports (by main categories) over the last 5 years